-These Broccoli Cheddar Stuffed Baked Potatoes might not be the prettiest things in the world (I won’t even say what my boyfriend said they looked like), but who cares?
+These Broccoli Cheddar Stuffed Potatoes might not be the prettiest things in the world, but who cares?
 We’re talking about CHEESE AND POTATOES.
-Plus a healthy dose of broccoli, because #balance.
+Plus a healthy dose of broccoli, because life is all about balance.
 These Broccoli Cheddar Baked Potatoes are, IMHO, the perfect half way point between comfort food and good-for-you food.
-I like compromise.
+And I like compromise.

 What Else Can I Add to My Stuffed Potato?